The barber has accidentally taken off an ear.

 Email Poem |

-Analysis and Comments on Accidents
+Comments, Analysis, and Meaning on Accidents

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Accidents here.